If you’re looking for a good bodyweight movement to train and work your chest and triceps, then diamond push-ups are it.

 - Keeping your elbows next to your body, bend your arms and lower your body until your head is right above the floor

-- Push back up to starting position
+- Push back up to the starting position

-Dumbbell diamond push ups are a variation of dumbbell push ups that involve placing the hands close together in a diamond shape on the ends of the dumbbells.
+Dumbbell diamond push-ups are a variation of dumbbell push-ups that involve placing the hands close together in a diamond shape on the ends of the dumbbells.

 How to do Decline Dumbbell Diamond Push-Ups